LukasWoodtli/WebPage/content/mechanical_constraints.md

 - Constraints can not be integrated
 - They reduce the dimension of the feasible velocities of the system (kinematic/velocity limitation)
 - They do *not* reduce the dimension of the reachable C-space
-- e.g. rolling without slipping
+- e.g. rolling without slipping, differential drive, car (Ackermann steering)